heyiamsudhir/Text-Summarization_Project/README.md

 Remove duplicates: Identify and remove duplicate entries in the dataset to ensure data integrity.

 Handle outliers: Identify outliers and decide on an appropriate approach for handling them (e.g., removing or transforming outliers).

+2.Text Preprocessing (NLP Specific) Task:

+Prepare textual data for NLP tasks such as text classification, sentiment analysis, or sequence-to-sequence modeling.

+Steps:

+Convert text to lowercase: Convert all text data to lowercase to standardize case and reduce vocabulary size.

+Remove punctuation: Remove any punctuation marks from the text as they may not contribute to the task at hand.

+Tokenization: Split the text into individual tokens (words or subwords) to prepare for further processing.

+Stemming or Lemmatization: Reduce words to their base or root form to normalize the vocabulary and improve model performance.